scimusmn/ArduinoAudioPlayer/README.md

 *8. Disconnect the Arduino*

 *9. Compose the "config.txt" file which gives instructions to the media player:* The firmware will respond to the following commands in the "config.txt" file.
 Each command is written in the form KEYWORD=value, and commands are case sensitive.
+See the "Keyword" section below for information about the commands available.

+*10. Load the media files and "config.txt" file onto the SD card:* Insert the SD card into your computer and load the files.
+Eject the card and click it onto the arduino shield.

+#Keywords

 **KEYWORD: interrupt**